ruuvi/ruuvitag_hw/ruuvitag_revb2/README.md

 ### TODO

-* Consider to replace LEDs with LTST-C195KGJRKT or similar double LED package
-   - Need to find less than 1.8V forward voltage versions of LEDs
 * 32kHz crystal to FC-135 32.768KHZ ±20PPM,9.0PF (FC-135 32.7680KA-AC3 ?)
 * Add a PCB NFC antenna
 * Seems that ADXL363 isn't 100% footprint compatible.
 We had some issues with it (used this same footprint).
 Confirm the footprint and probably drop the ADXL363 support.